Bhuwanenthiran/DailyBoost/readme.md

 3. Add your saving goal and track progress.

 ## ⚠ Note
-This app is for **demonstration purposes only** — the login screen is not connected to a real backend.
+This app is for **demonstration purposes only** — the login screen is not connected to a real backend

-## 📸 Screenshots
-*(Add screenshots here for a better visual preview)*

 ---